 Sarah completed her Master's degree in Counseling Psychology at Loyola University Maryland.Sarah has been trained to provide Integrative Treatment of Complex Trauma, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Child-Centered Play Therapy, and Gottman Method Couples Therapy.

 You will sense Sarah's gentle and compassionate demeanor the second you meet her.
-Some of the concerns that Sarah can help adolescents, adults, and children address include depression, anxiety, low self esteem, trauma, attachment disorders, self-harm, adjustment disorders, negative self-image, panic attacks, and interpersonal difficulties.
+Some of the concerns that Sarah can help adolescents, adults, and children address include depression, anxiety, low self esteem, eating disorders, trauma, attachment disorders, self-harm, adjustment disorders, negative self-image, panic attacks, and interpersonal difficulties.

 Prior to working at A Step Forward, Sarah spent a few years teaching English in Korea.
 She then went on and gained a great deal of experience treating children & adolescents by providing therapy at The Care Clinic of The University of Maryland Medical Center.
 Additionally, Sarah provided behavioral therapy at The Theodore House in Baltimore to adults overcoming substance-abuse.
 She has also gained experience providing in-home services to adults with Bipolar Disorder, Major Depressive Disorder, and Schizophrenia.
 She enjoys helping parents implement positive parenting techniques as well as treat attachment concerns.

 Sarah is currently seeing children 8+, adolescents, adults, and couples virtually and In-person.

 Apart from therapy, Sarah enjoys painting, hiking, and traveling with loved ones.
 She is incredibly passionate about helping others to realize their strengths and achieve their best possible lives.

 Sarah Ofrecio, MS, LCPC